-The exercises are great fun and tough at the same time.
-For example, it is a challenge to blast down the course and be expected to brake hard enough and at the right time in order to stop in a space no larger than the average garage.
-Or, imagine driving through the slalom course, weaving through cones feeling your car swaying as the weight shifts side to side.
+The exercises are both fun and tough.
+For example, imagine the challenge of blasting down the course and then braking hard enough, and at the right time, to stop in a space no larger than the average garage.
+Or, imagine driving through the slalom course, weaving through cones feeling the car swaying as the weight shifts side to side.

-Perhaps the most challenging and the most fun is the accident avoidance exercise (we adults who have done it call it the lane toss).
-You have to do what is totally the opposite of what you might expect — stop in front of a green light — but not before changing lanes and braking.
-The instructors running this exercise are truly diabolical in their efforts to trick you into stopping in the wrong lane.
+Perhaps the most challenging and the most fun is the accident avoidance exercise where the driver has to do what is totally the opposite of what they might expect — stop in front of a green light — but not before changing lanes and braking.
+The instructors running this exercise can be truly diabolical in their efforts to trick your teen into stopping in the wrong lane.
 It is debatable about who has the most fun, the instructors or the drivers.
-The outcome is a powerful lesson in how to react to the unexpected.
+Either way, the outcome is a powerful lesson in how to react to the unexpected.

-One young driver told her mother on the way home that if her friend, who was in a fatal accident recently, had attended the clinic, she would be alive today.
-While this is a very dramatic assessment of the value of the clinics, it makes the point that our teen drivers do not get the same type of coaching and experience from commercial driver education schools, whose purpose is to teach someone the rules of the road and get them use to driving a car.
-Once they get the basics from the commercial schools, young drivers need to attend the Glacier Lakes clinic to experience the nuances of keeping a car under control, even when the unexpected happens.
+On the way home from a clinic, attendee told her mother that if her friend, who was in a fatal accident recently, would be alive today had she attended the clinic.
+While this is a very dramatic assessment of the value of the clinic, it makes the point that teen drivers do not get the same type of coaching and experience from commercial driver education schools.
+Commercial driving schools teach the rules of the road and get a student used to driving a car.
+Once teens get the basics from the commercial schools, they need to attend our Teen Driving Clinic to experience the nuances of keeping a car under control, even when the unexpected happens.

-Adults may be eligible to register as a student based upon class size and instructor availability.
+Note: Adults may be eligible to register as a student based upon class size and instructor availability.
 If you are interested in participating as a student, please inquire at firstname.lastname@example.org.
-Participants age 20+ must also be Audi Club North America Members.
-To join or renew, visit the ACNA website at http://www.audiclubna.org/join-renew
+Participants age 20+ must also be Audi Club North America (ACNA) Members.
+To join or renew, visit the ACNA website at www.audiclubna.org/membership

 1300 145th Street E.(Co.Rd.42)